emilk/bon/README.md

 When the user now wants to access an image of Paul, the parser can completely skip over parsing the block for John.

-Blocks can refer to other blocks, but the references may not form cycles (so the structure is a DAG).
-To prevent such cycles, a block may only contain references to block with a strictly larger ID.
+Blocks can refer to other blocks, but the references may not form cycles (so the structure is a directed acyclic graph).
+To prevent such cycles, a block may only contain references to block with a strictly _higher_ ID.

-Even when several block refers to the same block, the logical structure is still that of a tree.
-For instance, when transforming BON to JSON, a block referenced from several other blocks will be represented multiple times in the JSON document.
-Therefore, blocks can also be used as a form of compression.

 Block sizes are excluding the BLOCK_BEGIN and BLOCK_END, and also excluding the VLQ:s encoding the id and block size.
 The size, in other words, is of the payload - the contained value.
 A block-size of 0 is reserved to mean "undefined size - parse to BLOCK_END".